uw-echospace/ubna-field/protocol/03_upload.md

     $ rsync -ahvP /media/USERNAME/UBNA_* /mnt/ubna_data_02/recover-DATE
     ```
     Remember to swap out USERNAME with your actual username and DATE with today's date in YYYYMMDD format (e.g. `recover-20220715`)

+    Explanation of flags:

+        -a        archive; recursion and want to preserve almost everything
+        -h        human-readable; outputs numbers in a human readable format
+        -v        verbose; increase verbosity
+        -P        show progress and keep partially transferred files

-4. **Only in specific circumstances**: In the case where Audiomoths were configured prior to the previous deployment, the uploader must check to see if the configuration change actually occured and was recorded properly.
+5. **Only in specific circumstances**: In the case where Audiomoths were configured prior to the previous deployment, the uploader must check to see if the configuration change actually occured and was recorded properly.
 Navigate to the folder containing the uploaded data of each newly configured Audiomoth (e.g `/mnt/ubna_data_02/recover-20220715/UBNA_001`) using `cd` commands.
 In each folder, run the `cat CONFIG.TXT` command, examine the configuration records, and report any discrepencies between the configuration values and the field record data.

 ## Navigate to GitHub field record